Engage and Interact (2018-2019), towards Defiant Journey (2020 – 2021)

 A new collaboration with shadowgrapher Drew Colby, Finger and Thumb Theatre, for his new production called ‘My Shadow and Me’.
-The show will premiere on 16th September 2017, at Junction, Goole.
+The show premiered on 16th September 2017, at Junction, Goole.

 Shadowgraphy – or “cinema in silhouette” as some may call it – is an artform that presents audiences mesmerising and playful performances by creating shadow images of anyone and anything using the performer’s hands: “in Drew Colby’s hands the artform is a source of comedy, beauty and wonder.”

 For updates on the show, you can contact me directly here.

 In September 2014 I initiated a new collaboration with filmpro limited, called filmpro lates and which was part of Whitechapel Gallery‘s First Thursdays scheme in East London.
 Every month for one evening filmpro‘s former Hoxton studio turned into a small digital art gallery, showcasing new, experimental work by Associate Artists and more.

 This was a new collaborative production and curatorial journey in partnership with filmpro ltd. For me it was the next step forward in my relationship with artists: work with them to materialise their artistic vision.
 With support from filmpro, we were able to provide artists a safe and accessible platform to present work, test it before audiences and feed the results back into their creative process.